danielstrenger/FDEP/README.md

 This package contains methods for investigating dependence in functional data.
 For further details, see the unpublished work

 Siegfried Hörmann and Daniel Strenger.
-Measuring dependence between a scalar response and a functional covariate. [arXiv:2405.07732](https://arxiv.org/abs/2405.07732), 2024.
+Azadkia–Chatterjee’s dependence coefficient for infinite dimensional data. [arXiv:2405.07732](https://arxiv.org/abs/2405.07732), 2025.

 ## Installation